soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ### Define a model

-Let's envision our command-line interface for a second, what would it look like?
+Let's envision our command-line interface for a second, what should it look like?

 We want to be able to convert a single file or input stream to either a file